 · In no way can Boyne Valley Activities jeopardize the provision of basic services, such as water, energy or sanitation to our community, as all sewage and water is connected to local supplies and treatment plants.

-· We are connected to mains water and water meters are being fitted onto the town water supply early next year so we can measure amount used per annum.
-We are also putting in measures to harvest rain water to use for cleaning equipment and using for toilets.
+· We are connected to mains water and water meters are being fitted onto the town water supply early next year so we can measure the amount used per annum.
+We are also putting in measures to harvest rainwater to use for cleaning equipment and for toilets.

 · The measurement and offset of greenhouse gases need to be communicated clearly eg number of trees planted and scheme used (which we are currently looking into)

 We are currently looking in to purchasing solar panels for our administrative base and a renewable pellet stove for heating and to remove the electric heater.

 Use of non-motorised transport

 All our product is non-motorised.
 Everything we do is non-motorised, ie, Kayaking, Rafting, Kayak rental etc.